apache/spark/docs/integration.rst

 - :ref:`GceInstanceStartOperator` : start an existing Google Compute Engine instance.
 - :ref:`GceInstanceStopOperator` : stop an existing Google Compute Engine instance.
 - :ref:`GceSetMachineTypeOperator` : change the machine type for a stopped instance.
+- :ref:`GceInstanceTemplateCopyOperator` : copy the Instance Template, applying
+  specified changes.
+- :ref:`GceInstanceGroupManagerUpdateTemplateOperator` : patch the Instance Group Manager,
+  replacing source Instance Template URL with the destination one.

+The operators have common base operator:

+.. autoclass:: airflow.contrib.operators.gcp_compute_operator.GceBaseOperator

+They also use :ref:`GceHook` hook to communicate with Google Cloud Platform.

 .. _GceInstanceStartOperator: